bemts-hhs/nemsqar/safety_02/README.md

 * `df`: A data frame where each row is an observation, and each column represents a feature.
 * `incident_date_col`: Unquoted column name representing the date of the incident.
 * `patient_DOB_col`: Unquoted column name for the patient's date of birth.
+* `epatient_15_col`: Column giving the calculated age value.
+* `epatient_16_col`: Column giving the provided age unit value.
-* `eresponse_05_col`: Unquoted column name with response codes, identifying 911 responses.
+* `eresponse_05_col`: Column giving response codes, identifying 911 responses.
-* `edisposition_18_col`: Unquoted column name with transport mode descriptors, including possible lights-and-sirens indicators.
+* `edisposition_18_col`: Column giving transport mode descriptors, including possible lights-and-sirens indicators.
+* `edisposition_28_col`: Column giving patient evaluation and care categories for the EMS response.
 * `transport_disposition_cols`: One or more unquoted column names (such as edisposition.12, edisposition.30) containing transport disposition details.
 * `...`: Additional arguments for summary calculation, if needed.